 All vendors accept cash and market tokens.
 Tokens may be purchased at the market information tent using debit, credit, or SNAP/EBT cards.
-SNAP purchases for eligible foods up to $10 per person per week will be matched, with support from the First Parish of Waltham, The Jones Partnership Fund First Parish in Waltham, First Lutheran Church of Waltham, Brasco & Sons Memorial Chapels, Watertown Savings Bank, Rotary Club of Waltham, and individual donations from our customers.
+SNAP purchases for eligible foods up to $10 per person per week will be matched, with support from the First Parish of Waltham, The Jones Partnership Fund First Parish in Waltham, First Lutheran Church of Waltham, Brasco & Sons Memorial Chapels, Watertown Savings Bank, Rotary Club of Waltham, The Nelson Companies, and individual donations from our customers.

 Non-profits: Guidelines for users of non-profit “tables”